 Lake trout are a totally different beast when it comes to ice fishing.
 Even myself, the slow convert to ice fishing, will admit to having a riot targeting them.
 They may even be to blame for my spike in interest of ice fishing.
 Actually, they definitely are.

 If you’re going to go for lakers, I strongly suggest you bring a sonar with you to read depths and see fish in real time.
 Boost the sensitivity enough you can see your jig on the screen.

 Making long high jigs, work the entire water column right up to the hole in the ice.
 Lake trout are notorious, ferocious predators that typically only want something if it’s trying to get away from them.

-After losing two, I had to accept I missed my chances, but friend and fellow angler Chris Zilinski got it done with a beautiful laker in the middle of the afternoon.
+After losing two, I had to accept I missed my chances, but thankfully a friend got it done with a beautiful laker in the middle of the afternoon.